libp2p/specs/autonat/autonat-v2.md

 A node wishing to determine reachability of its adddresses sends a `DialRequest` message to a peer on a stream with protocol ID `/libp2p/autonat/2.0.0/dial`.
+Each `DialRequest` is sent on a new stream.

 This `DialRequest` message has a list of `Candidate`s.
 Each item in this list contains an address and a fixed64 nonce.
 The list is ordered in descending order of priority for verfication.

-Upon receiving this message the peer attempts to dial the first candidate from the list of candidates that it is capable of dialing.
-It dials the candidate address, opens a stream with Protocol ID `/libp2p/autonat/2.0.0/attempt` and sends a `DialAttempt` message with the candidate nonce.
-The peer MUST NOT dial any candidate other than the first candidate in the list that it is capable of dialing.
+Upon receiving this message the peer selects the first candidate from the list of candidates that it is capable of dialing.
+The peer MUST NOT dial any candidate other than this selected candidate.
+It dials the selected candidate's address, opens a stream with Protocol ID `/libp2p/autonat/2.0.0/attempt` and sends a `DialAttempt` message with the candidate nonce.
+The peer MUST close this stream after sending the `DialAttempt` message.

 Upon completion of the dial attempt, the peer sends a `DialResponse` message to the initiator node on the `/libp2p/autonat/2.0.0/dial` stream with the index(0 based) of the candidate that it attempted to dial and the appropriate `ResponseStatus`. see [Requirements For ResponseStatus](#requirements-for-responsestatus)

 The initiator MUST check that the nonce received in the `DialAttempt` is the same as the nonce the initiator sent in the `Candidate` for the candidate index received in `DialResponse`.
 If the nonce is different, the initiator MUST discard this response.

+The peer MUST close the stream after sending the response.
+The initiator MUST close the stream after receiving the response.

 ### Requirements for ResponseStatus